skyejacobson/conversorHTB/README.md

 ***** www-data for f in /var/www/conversor.htb/scripts/*.py; do python3 "$f" ""
 ```

 This is our way in.
 The file tells us that its executing a **cron job**.
 Read more here: [Cron Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
-Its specifying that it runs as `www-data`, executing any `.py` file within the `/var/www/conversor.htb/scripts/` directory on the server, particularily every 60 seconds.
+Its specifying that it runs as `www-data`, executing any `.py` file within the `/var/www/conversor.htb/scripts/` directory on the server, particularly every 60 seconds.

 We use this to our advantage.
 Since the user portal allows us to upload `.xml` and `.xlst` files, executing them respectfully thanks to the parsing error, we can find a way to RCE a python file to the `/scripts` directory and maintain a reverse shell.